Yvand/azd-functions-azure-vms-management/README.md

 # Grant permissions to the function app

-The function app will use its system-assigned managed identity to authenticate in the Azure subscription.
+The function app uses a managed identity to authenticate to Azure.
 In this section, we will create and assign a custom role definition to the function app's managed identity.

 ## Create a custom role definition